anreitersimon/Medbrain-Tutorial/STEP7-2.md

 ```

 #### Configure the MedicationAdministrationTableViewCell
-in the `MedicationAdministrationTableViewCell` implementation import the `SMART` framework
+In the `MedicationAdministrationTableViewCell` implementation import the `SMART` framework
 add a method called `configure(administration: MedicationAdministration)` with the following contents.

 ```swift